QSaman/website/pages/03.tutorial/01.notes/001.gnu_linux/006.Security/001.openssl/docs.md

 You can see certificate contents by:

 ```
-$ openssl x509 -text -fingerprint -in /etc/ssl/certs/mycert.crt
+$ openssl x509 -pubkey -fingerprint -text -in /etc/ssl/certs/mycert.crt
 ```

+The output is public key, fingerprint, signature algorithm, issuer and subject names, serial number, start and expiry dates, and so on.
 For more information:

 ```
 $ man openssl-x509
 ```

+You can see the structure of X.509 certificate in this [wiki](https://en.wikipedia.org/wiki/X.509#Structure_of_a_certificate).

 ### Add Self-Signed Certificate to Linux Client